Lakes Course – Open

 The drawn events are advertised as normal, however you put your name in the required time zone, and the draw will be made a week before the competition date.
 Payment is as above.

-When you join the club, simply ask for the Competitions Secretary, Paul Vincent, who will help you in any way he can with regards to competitions.
+When you join the club, simply ask for the Competitions Secretary, Paul Shimell, who will help you in any way he can with regards to competitions.

 From your long game to your putting, professional Marc McCracken is here to help.